-What do logging into Netflix from a new device, updating your PayPal account, answering questions about your first car before accessing your iTunes, and withdrawing money at an ATM all have in common?
+What do logging into Netflix from a new device, updating your PayPal account information, answering questions about your first car before accessing your iTunes account, and withdrawing money at an ATM all have in common?
 Authentication!

 The National Institute of Standards and Technology (NIST) creates guidelines for passwords and the software that requires them, which Anderson Technologies has previously discussed.
 Technology is still changing to adopt these standards, so it is up to us to take cyber security into our own hands—and that includes business security practices.
 The most commonly used and overlooked of these measures is password safety and authentication.